Arches National Park

-Arches National Park is a national park in eastern Utah, United States.
+Arches National Park is a national park of the United States in eastern Utah.
 The park is adjacent to the Colorado River, 4 mi north of Moab, Utah.
-More than 2,000 natural sandstone arches are located in the park, including the well-known Delicate Arch, as well as a variety of unique geological resources and formations.
-The park contains the highest density of natural arches in the world.
+The park contains more than 2,000 natural sandstone arches, including the well-known Delicate Arch, which constitute the highest density of natural arches in the world.
+It also contains a variety of other unique geological resources and formations.
+The national park lies above an underground evaporite layer or salt bed, which is the main cause of the formation of the arches, spires, balanced rocks, sandstone fins, and eroded monoliths in the area.

 The park consists of 310.31 km2 of high desert located on the Colorado Plateau.
 The highest elevation in the park is 5653 ft at Elephant Butte, and the lowest elevation is 4085 ft at the visitor center.
 The park receives an average of less than 10 in of rain annually.

-Administered by the National Park Service, the area was originally named a national monument on April 12, 1929, and was redesignated as a national park on November 12, 1971.
-The park received more than 1.6 million visitors in 2018.
+Administered by the National Park Service, the area was originally designated a national monument on April 12, 1929 before being redesignated a national park on November 12, 1971.
+The park received more than 1.8 million visitors in 2021.
+This has declined in recent years with visitor numbers in 2024 being just under 1.5 million.
+From April 1 through October 31, a timed entry reservation is required to visit the park between the hours of 7 a.m. and 4 p.m.